If you’re looking to buy, trade, or sell a used RV, you may wonder if there’s a Kelley Blue Book for used RV values to help you get the best price.

 Items such as an RV-specific GPS system cost several hundred dollars.

-An emergency RV repair kit can house all types of essential items like plumbing fittings, PEX tools, tire repair kit, hoses, belts, pressure relief valves, and more that are priceless when you need them immediately.
+An emergency RV repair kit can house all types of essential items like plumbing fittings, PEX tools, a tire repair kit, hoses, belts, pressure relief valves, and more that are priceless when you need them immediately.

 Location of the RV Determines Worth